arindam-maji/catalan-number/README.md

 # catalan-number
-Here we learn about dynamic programming concept.
+Here we will learn about dynamic programming concept.